spywhere/plug.nvim/docs/extensions/api.md

 ### `plugin_options`

-Produced when plug.nvim try to setup a plugin through vim-plug
+Produced when plug.nvim try to setup a plugin through plugin manager

 **Parameters**: